BELOW ARE THE GUIDELINES FOR THIS YEAR'S LITERARY CONTESTS:

 The author's name should not appear on any page of the entry.

-The final judge for the poetry competition was Allison Joseph, CRAB ORCHARD REVIEW’s poetry editor and editor-in-chief.
-The final judge for the fiction and literary nonfiction competitions was Carolyn Alessio, CRAB ORCHARD REVIEW’s prose editor.
+The final judge for this year’s competitions was Allison Joseph, CRAB ORCHARD REVIEW’s poetry editor and editor-in-chief.

 If you don’t find the information you’re looking for on our website, we can always be reached for information about subscriptions, current guidelines, upcoming themes, or contests by sending a self-addressed stamped envelope to: